carlosperate/awesome-microbit/README.md

 - [Using MQTT-SN over BLE with the BBC micro:bit](https://blog.benjamin-cabe.com/2017/01/16/using-mqtt-sn-over-ble-with-the-bbc-microbit)
 - [The First Video Game on the BBC Micro:bit [probably]](https://hackernoon.com/the-first-video-game-on-the-bbc-micro-bit-probably-4175fab44da8) - Creating a game for the micro:bit, the MicroPython changes needed to increase performance and a general profile of its resources.
 - [Custom BLE services with micro:bit](https://www.hackster.io/pelikhan/custom-ble-services-with-micro-bit-6c9879) - Build your own Bluetooth low energy services and bundle them as PXT/MakeCode blocks that beginners can use.
+- [Excel and Micro:Bit - Hacking for fun and creativity!](https://techcommunity.microsoft.com/t5/Excel-Blog/Excel-and-Micro-Bit-Hacking-for-fun-and-creativity/ba-p/63603) - An experiment to have some basic sensor data collected using the micro controller and then visualized in Excel.

 ## Videos